-In effort to reduce impervious surface on the site while increasing the density of uses on the site, allowing for a parking reduction will serve to benefit the overall site design, intent of the site, and Town goals.
+This finding is based on a determination that public purpose is satisfied to an equivalent or greater degree as the reduction of parking and increased density also reduces the amount of impervious surface on the site.
 Improved bicycle and pedestrian connectivity through added sidewalks, multi-use paths, and bike lanes allows for alternative modes of transportation to and from the site, benefiting both the environment and visitor experience.